stakater/mto-docs/content/integrations/dex/readme.md

     participant PE as Platform Engineer
     participant TO as Tenant Owner
     participant CR as Dex CR
-    participant OP as Dex Operator
+    participant OP as Dex Extension
     participant Dex as Dex API
     participant K8s as Kubernetes Secret